cw-ec/reports_creation/README.md

     ]}

-**An important note for file paths: please ensure that the \\ syntax is maintained as \ will result in an error and cause the script to fail**
+**An important note for file paths: please ensure that the \\ syntax is maintained as \ will result in an error and cause the tool to fail**

-The above script would download all data for the three listed FEDs.
-A copy of this script can be found in the workflows for the folder but not in a working form as that would contain sensitive information.
+The above JSON would download all data for the three listed FEDs.
+A copy of this JSON can be found in the workflows for the folder but not in a working form as that would contain sensitive information.
 Care should be taken to protect this file once created, and it should not be shared or placed on a shared drive.